kdave/kdave.github.io/json-dumper.md

 table.
 All the API calls take a context structure that stores the nesting level (for indentation and sanity checks) and some internal data.

-Now the above example would not be a good one to demonstrate the API but let's
+Now the above example would not be the best one to demonstrate the API but let's try:
-try:

 ```
 static const struct rowspec rows[] = {